svinota/pyroute2/docs/devcontribute.rst

    pip install --upgrade pip
    pip install tox

-   # run the fast test cycle
+   # run the test cycle on Python 3.10
    #
-   # OBS!
-ACHTUNG! functional tests require root on Linux
-   sudo tox -e skipdb
+   sudo tox -e py310

 Or using the same virtualenv for the tests: